 Here are the 5 critical steps – make a plan to check these off the list today.

 If you have a current will, congratulations!
 You have already taken an important step in the estate planning process.
 Your will controls the distribution of everything you own that doesn’t have a beneficiary designation and can also name a guardian for any minor children.
 Things that you pass via will include:

 - Tangible personal property like your home, your car, and all your stuff

 - Individually held financial accounts such as savings, checking, stocks, bonds, and mutual funds held outside retirement accounts.

 Don’t have a will?
-If you die without a will, your state has laws which determine who gets your money called laws of intestacy.
-These laws vary from state to state, but give first priority to your spouse and children.
-If you have neither, then blood relatives including parents, siblings and others are your default heirs, under a specified order of priority.
+If you die without a will, your state has laws that determine who gets your money called laws of intestacy.
+These laws vary from state to state but give first priority to your spouse and children.
+If you have neither, then blood relatives including parents, siblings, and others are your default heirs, under a specified order of priority.
 If no blood relatives can be found, your money goes to the state Treasury.